Lamborghini Urus: First Look

 - Jan 11, 2018

-Design changes include new bonnet design, bumpers and alloy wheels.
+Design changes can be seen on the bonnet (new), bumpers and alloy wheels.

 View this post on Instagram